saubuny/haru-old/README.md

-# Tsracker - An Anime Tracker
+# Haru - An Anime Tracker

 ## Features
 * Store in json format (soon to be changed to a database)